Healthcare IT News For VARs — September 16, 2013

 Healthcare IT Talking Points

-Ken Congdon, editor in chief of Healthcare Technology Online, explores the value of accountable care organizations (ACOs), speaking with five Medicare Shared Savings Program ACOs about their benefits, shortcomings, and sustainability.
+Ken Congdon, editor in chief of Health IT Outcomes, explores the value of accountable care organizations (ACOs), speaking with five Medicare Shared Savings Program ACOs about their benefits, shortcomings, and sustainability.